VJ-Varanasi/personal-website/content/past_projects/Lantern/index.md

 slides: ""
 ---

 The summer after my freshman year at Yale, I worked as a data science intern at [Lantern Pharma](https://www.lanternpharma.com/), a biotech company specializing in applying data science techniques to oncology drug discovery.
 At Lantern, I worked on the feature selection algorithm in RADR, their proprietary drug discovery pipeline.
 Specifically, I rewrote their correlation module implementing 3 separate correlation methods (Pearson, Spearman, and Kernel-Based RV) across 10+ python scripts.
-In addition to my work with the correlation module, I also evaluated CodeOcean, a computational research platform targeted for biotech research, for company use.

 For more information, contact me at varun.varanasi@yale.edu.